 - Is there a coronary bypass surgery program?

-- Once a woman arrives in the emergency room with a heart attack, how quickly is she sent to the cath lab?
+- Once women arrive in the emergency room with a heart attack, how quickly are they sent to the cath lab?

 - Can doctors open a blocked blood vessel within the acceptable range of 90 minutes?

 - Are all of the doctors in the emergency department board-certified in emergency medicine